 Strong thermal activity got going in the late morning.
 A large group

 of hawks was observed climbing away in rising air, high above all the

 kiting action.
 A lone pelican also cruised through at low level.

 First up, in the rather light and variable mid-morning breeze, was the MBK Soft Sled.

-A 60cm (2ft) tall kite based on the popular Pocket Sled which relies on
+It's a 60-cm (48-in.) tall kite based on the popular Pocket Sled which relies on

 pressure-filled cells instead of rigid spars to keep the kite in shape